kubeflow/kubeflow/ksonnet/README.md

 ```
    * The cloud parameter triggers a set of curated cloud configs.

-They can then deploy this environment
+They can then deploy to this environment

 ```
-ks apply cloud
+ks apply cloud -c kubeflow-core
 ```

 ### Serve a model